vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 }
 ```

 When registering a column type, we inform Hibernate on how to handle instances where the target column is of type `jsonb`.
-The `JSONTypeDescriptor` class registers the SQL type name and the converters that translate between the database object and the domain object, which are known as binder and extractor.
+The `JSONTypeDescriptor` class registers the SQL type name and the converters that translate between the database object and the domain object, which are known as "binder" and "extractor".
 The process is relatively simple, as JSONB is received as a `PGobject` which is simply a tagged string.

-By registering a function, we are able to use functions such as jsonb_extract_path_text in our code.
+By registering a function, we are able to use that function, such as `jsonb_extract_path_text`, in our code.
 The `StandardSQLFunction` class is utilized to explain how to translate the standard form of `f(x, y, ...)` into plain SQL.
 This process is also relatively straightforward.

 However, just having a JSON string is only half of the solution.
 We also need to translate between domain objects and JSON strings.
 To accomplish this, we use the Jackson library for its powerful data binding capabilities: